 Mom and Dad really enjoyed their pieces of pie yesterday evening.
 I had taken pictures of the whole pie before we left, but wanted a picture of a slice, so I was snapping photos left and right.
 It was a little challenging to get a perfectly cut piece because the pie was still very warm.
 Mom was puzzled at all my picture taking.
 She asked if I was entering the pie in a contest or something.
 I reminded her about my website.
 Mom doesn’t have a computer and has no interest in getting one, but when I explained that I had to try different settings to get the best picture, she joined in the fun.
 The photo of the partial whole pie and the piece in the pie stand was actually mom’s idea.
 She also had me placing the pie near her collection of teapots, on different dishes, etc. I told mom she was a natural food stylist.
 Hubby agreed and piped in that I should hire her.
 Mom laughed, but beamed.
 When we finally got to the eating part, Mom absolutely loved the pie.
 It was a really nice Mother’s Day visit.
 Happy Mother’s Day, Mom—I love you!

-½ tsp xanthan gum (omit, if using a flour mix that already contains xanthan gum)
+- ½ tsp xanthan gum (optional, and omit if using a flour mix that already contains xanthan gum)

-Put apples in greased pie plate and sprinkle with cinnamon and one tablespoon of sugar.
+- Put apples in greased, deep-dish pie plate and sprinkle with cinnamon and one tablespoon of sugar.

-In a bowl, mix one cup of sugar, flour, xanthan gum, and butter.
+- In a bowl, mix melted butter, one cup of sugar, flour, and xanthan gum (if used).
 Blend in unbeaten egg and pinch of salt.
 Mix well and pour over apples.
-(This mixture will be thick, so you’ll have to spread it with a spatula to cover all the apples.)
+(This mixture will be thick, so you might have to spread it with a spatula to cover all the apples.)

-Shirley’s Notes: I’m sure you could make this in an 8-inch square casserole dish or something similar if you don’t have a deep-dish pie plate.
-I used 4 1/2 apples yesterday–that’s all that was needed to fill my pie plate, yet leave enough room to pour over the crust.
+I’m sure you could make this in an 8-inch square casserole dish or something similar if you don’t have a deep-dish pie plate.
+I used 4½ apples yesterday–that’s all that was needed to fill my pie plate, yet leave enough room to pour over the crust.
 Also, for you folks who don’t use gums, I’ve made it without xanthan gum successfully as well.

 Not just gf, but gfe!